Updated November 23, 2020

 - Looks blue around the nose, lips or on the skin

 - Can’t keep liquids down

 How can you avoid passing COVID-19 to your baby?

 If you have or think you may have COVID-19, your provider may suggest that you stay in a separate room from your baby until the risk of spreading the disease has passed.
-If you and your baby are able to be together, take steps to decrease the risk of passing the infection to your baby:
+Researchers are still learning if COVID-19 can pass through breast milk to babies.
+Most information shows that it is safe to feed breast milk to your baby when you have COVID-19.
+If you and your baby can be together, take steps to decrease the risk of passing the infection to your baby:

 - Wash your hands before touching any breast pump or bottle parts.

 - Clean all pump and bottle parts after use.

 - Consider having someone who is not sick feed your breast milk to your baby after you pump.